Skip to main content

 },

-I also recommend that you lock down your dependency revisions by creating an npm-shrinkwrap.json file.
-To do this install the shrinkwrap npm package and execute npm shrinkwrap.
+I’d also recommend locking down your dependency versions by creating an npm-shrinkwrap.json file.
+Install the shrinkwrap npm package and run npm shrinkwrap.

-Make sure that you use the right ports for your app so please add the following lines to your Node.js/Express.js configuration (output trimmed):
+Make sure you’re using the right ports.
+Add the following lines to your Node.js/Express.js configuration (output trimmed):

 var express = require('express'),